Compactifications of character varieties and skein relations on conformal blocks: Introduction

-For a smooth, connected, projective curve $C$ of genus $g$, let $M_C(SL_2(\C))$ be the moduli space of semistable principal $SL_2(\C)-$bundles on $C$.
-As the curve $C$ varies in the moduli $\mathcal{M}_g,$ the $M_C(SL_2(\C))$ form a flat family of projective schemes, and this family can be extended (\cite{M4}) to a flat family on the Deligne-Mumford compactification $\bar{\mathcal{M}}_g.$ The stack $\bar{\mathcal{M}}_g$ is stratified by combinatorial types of arrangements of nodal singularities, and that the lowest strata are isolated points $C_{\Gamma}$ indexed by connected trivalent graphs $\Gamma$ with no leaves, and $\beta_1(\Gamma) = g.$
+Recall that the stack $\bar{\mathcal{M}}_g$ of semistable curves of genus $g$ is stratified by combinatorial types of arrangements of nodal singularities, and that the lowest strata are isolated points $C_{\Gamma}$ indexed by connected trivalent graphs $\Gamma$ with no leaves and $\beta_1(\Gamma) = g.$ The following theorem is a consequence of Theorem \ref{maing0}, and places the Rees algebra $R_{\Gamma}(\C[\mathcal{X}(F_g, SL_2(\C))])$ in the theory of semistable $SL_2(\C)$ principal bundles.

 \begin{theorem} The Rees algebra $R_{\Gamma}(\C[\mathcal{X}(F_g, SL_2(\C))])$ is isomorphic to the projective coordinate ring $V_{C_{\Gamma}}(SL_2(\C))$ of $M_{C_{\Gamma}}(SL_2(\C))$.
 As a consequence, each $M_{C_{\Gamma}}(SL_2(\C))$ is a compactification of $\mathcal{X}(F_g, SL_2(\C)).$ \end{theorem}